mpaperno/maxLibQt/README.md

 * Item Models
   * `GroupedItemsProxyModel` - A proxy model (`QIdentityProxyModel` subclass) which allows a grouped tree-based item presentation of a flat table data model.
 Typically used for visually grouping items by some shared criteria, like a category or subject.
 Useful in a `QTreeView` or the `TreeComboBox` from this collection.
 * Widgets
+  * `ActionPushButton` - A QPushButton which takes a default QAction, just like a QToolButton can.
+  * `BuddyLabel` - A QLabel with enhanced "buddy" capabilities like click redirect and tooltip inheritance.
+  * `CollapsingToolBar` - A QToolBar which toggles between _ToolButtonIconOnly_ and _ToolButtonTextBesideIcon_ styles based on available width.
   * `ExportableTableView` - A QTableView with features to export data as plain text or HTML.
+  * `RoundedMessageBox` - A frameless QMessageBox implementation, fully stylable via CSS or QPalette.
   * `ScrollableMessageBox` - A simple message box with a large scrollable area (a QTextEdit) for detailed text (including HTML formatting).
   * `TimerEdit` - A time value line editor which accepts negative and large times (> 23:59:59), suitable for a timer, etc.
   * `TreeComboBox` - A QComboBox control which works with a tree-based data model & view, allowing drill-down selection of items.